peter.bike

 Belmont is Single-Elevator Dependent

 Belmont's island platform should have been built with at least one ramp connecting it to ground level.
 It should be upgraded to have a ramp, so riders aren't reliant on the single elevator.
 Newer island platforms, like South San Francisco and Hillsdale, have ramps.
-Belmont also doesn't have a mini-high yet, as of November 2025.

 San Carlos